pauleveritt/pycharm_companion/docs/tutorials/react_typescript/jsx_es6/index.rst

 Move To a Method
 ================

 Inline handlers aren't so smart, as they aren't easily testable.
+Plus, bossy TSLint doesn't like them (for performance reasons.)
 Let's move the handler to a component method:

 .. code-block:: jsx